roberto-hg/roberto-hg.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

 I am a second-year MS student in the Computer Science Department of Cornell University, advised by <a href='http://home.bharathh.info/'>Bharath Hariharan</a> and <a href='https://web.stanford.edu/~udell/'>Madeleine Udell</a>.
-I recieved my bachelor’s degree in Computer Science from Cornell University.
+I received my bachelor’s degree in Computer Science from Cornell University.
 My research interest lies in computer vision and machine learning.
 Currently, I am most interested in visual representation learning (self- and semi-supervised).

 <!-- Put your address / P.O. box / other info right below your picture.
 You can also disable any these elements by editing `profile` property of the YAML header of your `_pages/about.md`.
 Edit `_bibliography/papers.bib` and Jekyll will render your [publications page](/al-folio/publications/) automatically.